 Welcome to Yale Law School (YLS).
 We’re glad you’re here!

-During your time at YLS you will become familiar with and will (hopefully) use the law library and its services.
-We would like to encourage you to take advantage of our vast resources and knowledgeable staff.
+During your time at YLS we would like to encourage you to take advantage of our vast resources and knowledgeable staff.
 Most importantly please remember that if there is anything that you want or need, please ask.
 Given the nature of our students and faculty there is a good chance that we already have a resource or service that will meet your needs or we can help you find a way to get what you are looking for.

 Below we highlight the services and resources that we think will make your transition to YLS as smooth as possible.

 So without further ado, here are the top 6!

 Our reference staff is knowledgeable, helpful, and accessible by email, phone, and in person.
 You can find learn more about the law library’s reference services, make an appointment with librarian, and find contact information here.

 The library web site can direct you to services and tools to help you find what you need to study law and conduct legal research.
 On the website you can get research help, find databases, learn library policies, and keep up with the latest library and legal research news.

 The law library is a place to search, find and learn.
 With that in mind here are some of the most important tools you can use

 - The Catalog: The Law Library’s catalog is called MORRIS.
 You can search MORRIS for books, electronic materials, databases and more.
 The library has over a million books and access to hundreds of thousands electronic resources, so if you are looking for something you should start with the catalog; chances are we have what you are looking for.

 - Note that not everything at Yale is included in MORRIS.
 To search for material in all Yale University Libraries, including Law, use Quicksearch.